DFE-Digital/register-early-career-teachers-public/app/views/api/guidance/swagger_api_documentation.md

+---
-# Swagger API documentation
+title: Swagger API documentation
+---

 ## What is Swagger API documentation?

-The [Swagger documentation](relative path “/api/docs/v3”) explains how lead providers connect their organisation’s system to the 'Register early career teachers’ service’s API.
+The [Swagger documentation](/api/docs/v3) explains how lead providers connect their organisation’s system to the 'Register early career teachers’ service’s API.

 It includes: